DSA 2026 Meeting - June 24-28 in Hot Springs, North Carolina

 Wednesday 6/24: Max Patch and Harmon Den

-This is a high elevation location with several beaver ponds, a human made pond and wetland and creeks.
-There are pond damselflies and skimmers at this location, possibly late Snaketails, but the best target at this location is Sable Clubtails which are generally gone by late June but at this location they are usually abundant at this point in the season.
+This is a high elevation (4500ft) location with several beaver ponds, a human made pond and wetland and creeks.
+There are pond damselflies and skimmers at this location, possibly late Snaketails, but the best target at this location is Sable Clubtails which are generally gone by late June but at this location they are usually abundant into July.

 Thursday 6/25: Paint Creek, Shelton Laurel and the French Broad